sabi/magi/README.md

 Quick Start
 -------------------

-_NOTICE: This software is currently compatible with Debian distributions of Linux.
-Future development will add additional OS support._
+_NOTICE: The full webserver edition of this software is only compatible with Linux.
+Windows supports HTML Only mode._

-_NOTICE: This package will install software from your apt sources: nginx and apache2_
+_NOTICE: For Linux machines, this package will install software from your apt sources: nginx and apache2.
+If your distro does not use apt, you can manually install nginx and apache2_

 **To view your webserver:**
 * After running The Magi each time, it will print a list of each ports being